 SECTION 3.
-If any provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part other than the part so declared to be unconstitutional or invalid.
+If any provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part

 SECTION 4.
 This act is effective when it becomes law and applies to all school years beginning with the 2001-2002 school year, except that: